desmchoy/BinaryClust/README.md

 Suppose you have performed BinaryClust analysis on multiple samples individually and have exported their corresponding cluster summary files, there are functions that allow you to compare these results based on user-defined groupings.

 ##### The comparison input file
 To perform differential analysis, you will need to prepare a third input file in CSV format that basically specifies conditions and cluster summary files.
+Please only include two conditions.
 For example:

 ```
 Condition,File